-Class I devices are those low risk devices for which reasonable assurance of safety and effectiveness can be provided by adherence to the FDA's general controls for medical devices, which include applicable portions of the FDA's Quality System

-Regulation, or QSR; facility registration and product listing; reporting of adverse medical events and malfunctions; and appropriate, truthful and non-misleading labeling, advertising and promotional materials.
+Class I devices are those low risk devices for which reasonable assurance of safety and effectiveness can be provided by adherence to the FDA's general controls for medical devices, which include applicable portions of the FDA's Quality System Regulation, or QSR; facility registration and product listing; reporting of adverse medical events and malfunctions; and appropriate, truthful and nonmisleading labeling, advertising and promotional materials.
 Most Class I devices are exempt from premarket regulation; however, some Class I devices require premarket clearance by the FDA through the 510(k) process.

 Class II devices are moderate risk devices and are subject to the FDA's general controls, and any other special controls, such as performance standards, post-market surveillance, and FDA guidelines, deemed necessary by the FDA to provide reasonable assurance of the devices' safety and effectiveness.
 Premarket review and clearance by the FDA for most Class II devices is accomplished through the 510(k) process, although some Class II devices are exempt from the 510(k) requirements.
-To obtain 510(k) clearance, a sponsor must submit to the FDA a premarket notification demonstrating that the device is substantially equivalent to a device that is already legally marketed in the United States and for which a PMA was not required (i.e., a Class II device).
-The device to which the sponsor's device is compared for the purpose of determining substantial equivalence is called a "predicate device."
+To obtain 510(k) clearance, a sponsor must submit to the FDA a premarket notification demonstrating that the device is substantially equivalent to a device that is already legally marketed in the United States and for which a PMA is not required (i.e., a Class II device), including any device that was reclassified from Class II to Class I or II.The device to which the sponsor's device is compared for the purpose of determining substantial equivalence is called a "predicate device."
 The FDA's goal is to make a substantial equivalence determination within 90 days of FDA's receipt of the 510(k) application, but it often takes longer if the FDA requests additional information.
-Most 510(k)s do not require supporting data from clinical trials, but the FDA may request such data.
-After a device receives 510(k) clearance, any modification that could significantly affect its safety or effectiveness, or that would constitute a major change in its intended use, will require a new clearance or possibly a pre-market approval.
-Premarket notifications are subject to user fees, unless a specific exemption applies.
+Most 510(k) clearance, any modification that could significantly affect its safety or effectiveness, or that would constitute a major change in its intended use, requires a new clearance or possibly a pre-market approval.
+Premarket notifications are subject to user fees unless a specific exemption applies.

-Class III devices are deemed by the FDA to pose the greatest risk to patients, such as those for which reasonable assurance of the device's safety and effectiveness cannot be assured solely by the general controls and special controls described above, and especially devices that are life-sustaining or life-supporting.
+Class III devices are deemed by the FDA to pose the greatest risk to patients, such as those for which reasonable assurance of the device's safety and effectiveness cannot be assured solely by the general controls and special controls described above, and especially devices that are life-sustaining, life-supporting or implanted.
 All Class III devices must be reviewed and approved by the FDA through the PMA process.
-A PMA must be supported by extensive data including, but not limited to, technical, preclinical, clinical trials, manufacturing and labeling to demonstrate to the FDA's satisfaction the safety and effectiveness of the device for its intended use.
+A PMA must be supported by extensive data including, but not limited to, technical, nonclinical testing, clinical trials, manufacturing and labeling to demonstrate to the FDA's satisfaction the safety and effectiveness of the device for its intended use.
 After a PMA is sufficiently complete, the FDA will accept the application for filing and begin an in-depth review of the submitted information.
 By statute, the FDA has 180 days to review the accepted application, although review of the application generally can take between one and three years.
 During this review period, the FDA may request additional information or clarification of information already provided.
 Also during the review period, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA as to the approvability of the device.
-Although the FDA is not bound by the advisory panel decision, it considers such recommendations when making final decisions on approval.
-In addition, the FDA will conduct a preapproval inspection of the manufacturing facility to ensure compliance with the QSR.
-New premarket approval applications or premarket approval applications approval applications are also required for product modifications that affect the safety and efficacy of the device.
+Although the FDA will conduct a preapproval inspection of the manufacturing facility to ensure compliance with the QSR.
+New PMA applications or PMA application supplements are also required for product modifications that affect the safety and efficacy of the device.
 PMA (and supplemental PMAs) are subject to significantly higher user fees than are 510(k) premarket notifications.